 Treatment is customized to the needs of each individual patient.

-Allergic rhinitis, also called hay fever, presents as nasal congestion, runny nose, mucous drainage, sneezing, itchy and watery eyes.
-With allergies, your immune system mistakenly identifies a harmless substance, called an allergen, as an intruder.
+Allergic rhinitis, also called hay fever, occurs when the immune system mistakenly identifies a harmless substance, called an allergen, as an intruder.
+It presents as nasal congestion, runny nose, mucous drainage, sneezing, itchy and watery eyes.

 Environmental allergens include pollen, mold, dust mites, cockroach droppings and pet dander.
-Irritants such as smoke, strong odors, humidity and weather changes cause similar symptoms.
+Irritants like smoke, odors, humidity and weather changes cause similar symptoms.
 Depending on the specific trigger, symptoms may be seasonal or year-round.